-The Master of Business Administration (MBA) is an internationally-recognized degree designed to prepare students and further develop the skills required for careers in business and management.
-The value of the MBA, however, is not limited strictly to the 'business' world.
+The Master of Business Administration (MBA) is an internationally-recognized degree designed to develop the skills required for careers in business and management.
+The value of the MBA, however, is not limited strictly to the business world.
 An MBA can also be useful for those pursuing a managerial career in the public sector, government, private industry, and other areas.
-MBA programs can provide graduates with the preparation and practical skills needed to excel in management and leadership positions.

 Most MBA programs include a "core" curriculum of subjects, such as accounting, economics, marketing, and operations, as well as elective courses that allow participants to follow their own personal or professional interests.
 Some schools require that MBA candidates complete an internship at a company or organization, which can lead to concrete job opportunities after the program.